Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Discussion

 The effect on the $g$-value is more subtle.
 It is probably related to the change in the local environment of Yb$^{3+}$ that determines the CEF levels and the composition of the ground-state Kramers doublet.
 Interestingly, in KYbO$_2$ the trigonal distortion of the YbO$_6$ octahedra increases, but at the same time the alkaline-metal ions move further away from Yb$^{3+}$.
 The A--Yb distance increases from 3.36\,\r A in NaYbO$_2$ to 3.65\,\r A in KYbO$_2$.
 A similar effect was reported in AgYbO$_2$~\cite{Sichelschmidt2020} where the smaller Na$^+$ is also replaced by the larger ion (Ag$^+$).
 However, that sample showed a very broad ESR line with $g=3.1(5)$, while our KYbO$_2$ sample reveals a more narrow line, which is comparable in width with the line of NaYbO$_2$, yet isotropic with $g=3.08(3)$.

 Isotropic nature of the local moment simplifies interpretation of the data collected on powder samples.
 Indeed, easy-plane anisotropy of the $g$-tensor for NaYbO$_2$ ($g_{\|}=1.75(3)$ and $g_{\perp}=3.28(8)$) suggests that the magnetization curve of this compound should be a superposition of the signals obtained for different directions of the applied field.
 This explains the residual curvature observed in $M(H)$ between 11 and 16\,T because the $H\|c$ component may have a higher saturation field due to the lower $g$-value.
 This anisotropy should also affect the magnetization value at the plateau and precludes its unambiguous assignment to the \textit{uud} ($M_{\rm sat}/3$) or \textit{uuud} ($M_{\rm sat}/2$) phases.
 In the case of KYbO$_2$, we do not observe any significant residual curvature above the saturation field of 9\,T, as the $g$-value is isotropic.
-Then the magnetization of about 0.7\,$\mu_B$/f.u. at the plateau serves as the fingerprint of the \textit{uuud} state that distinguishes KYbO$_2$ (and possibly also NaYbO$_2$) from the AYbSe$_2$ selenides with the field-induced \textit{uud} order.
+Then the magnetization of about 0.7\,$\mu_B$/f.u. at the plateau serves as the fingerprint of the \textit{uuud} state that distinguishes KYbO$_2$ from the AYbSe$_2$ selenides with the field-induced \textit{uud} order.

 The \textit{uuud} state is indeed expected~\cite{Ye_2017O} in triangular antiferromagnets with $J_2/J_1>0.125$ where $J_1$ and $J_2$ stand for the nearest-neighbor and next-nearest-neighbor couplings, respectively.
 A sizable $J_2$ is thus a precondition for the formation of the field-induced \textit{uuud} state.
 Recent neutron scattering studies suggested $J_2/J_1=0.04-0.05$ in the AYbSe$_2$ selenides~\cite{Scheie2022,Xie2022}.
 This interaction regime is consistent with the $\frac13$ magnetization plateau and the field-induced \textit{uud} state observed in these compounds.
-On the other hand, it is plausible that the oxides may have a larger $J_2$ thanks to the shorter Yb--Yb distances.
-We argue that KYbO$_2$, and likely NaYbO$_2$ as well, may be in the $J_2/J_1>0.125$ regime because their magnetization curves show the $\frac12$ plateau typical of the \textit{uuud} order.
+On the other hand, it is plausible that the oxides should have a larger $J_2$ thanks to the shorter Yb--Yb distances. {Whereas the field-induced order in NaYbO$_2$ may be still of the \textit{uud} type, the lower value of $J_1$ in KYbO$_2$ should facilitate the $J_2/J_1>0.125$ regime and the $\frac12$ plateau typical of the \textit{uuud} order.
+Moreover, if the coupling $J_2$ is sensitive to the linearity of the Yb--O$\ldots$O--Yb pathway, as expected from the Cu$^{2+}$ compounds~\cite{prishchenko2017}, one should anticipate the increased $J_2$ in KYbO$_2$ with the Yb--O--O angle of $138.6^{\circ}$ compared to NaYbO$_2$ with its angle of $137.8^{\circ}$.
+This will further increase the $J_2/J_1$ ratio.}